Simple Hamiltonian manifolds: Introduction

 \end{Example}

-\paragraph{Acknowledgements:} The first author had fruitful conversations with Y.~Karshon and S.~Tolman at the conference on moment maps organized in the Bernoulli Center (EPFL) in August 2008.
-The second author would like to thank Y.~Karshon, D.~McDuff, and S.~Tolman for useful conversations.
+\paragraph{Acknowledgements:} The first author had several fruitful conversations with Y.~Karshon and S.~Tolman at the conference on moment maps organized in the Bernoulli Center (EPFL) in August 2008.
+The second author was supported in part by NSF Grant DMS--0835507.
+She would like to thank Y.~Karshon, D.~McDuff, and S.~Tolman for useful conversations.
+Both authors would like to thank the anonymous referees for helpful comments.